 A career in community health will take you to the front lines of promoting wellness and health in your community.
 As a community health professional, you may work in a broad range of fields and settings that are focused on educating individuals, families, groups and communities about healthful living and disease prevention.

-Your studies in our Community Health program will provide you with a broad academic foundation, while focusing on professional preparation through multiple experiences that include an observational practicum and an internship where you will have the opportunity to gain real-world experience in your field.
+Your studies in our community health program will provide you with a broad academic foundation while focusing on professional preparation through multiple experiences that include an observational practicum and a community health internship where you will have the opportunity to gain real-world experience in your field.
 We’ll work with you individually to help you define the direction you want to pursue and give you the tools to help you be successful.

-The BS in Community Health will prepare you for graduate study and for entry-level positions.
+The bachelor’s degree in community health will prepare you for graduate study and for entry-level positions.
 You’ll have a wide range of occupational opportunities working with individuals, groups, organizations or governments educating in fields as varied as nutrition, the importance of exercise, HIV and STD prevention, substance abuse education, worksite wellness and preventive health.
-Community Health graduates may also be able to pursue additional training/education in various allied health professions, including family counseling and accelerated Bachelor of Science Nursing (BSN) programs.
+Community health graduates may also be able to pursue additional training/education in various allied health professions, including family counseling and accelerated Bachelor of Science Nursing (BSN) programs.

 The Bureau of Labor Statistics reports that employment in community and public health education fields is expected to grow by 26%, which is a much faster rate than the average for other occupations.

 Community health majors from Bemidji State go on to do some incredible things with their degrees.

 “When I entered Bemidji State University, after graduating from high school in Fairbanks, AK, I was on the road to becoming a teacher.
 When [my HPSH] professors learned about my interest in working with older adults, they would go out of their way to provide extra knowledge for me that would benefit my future.
 The required practicum and internship were the most helpful through hands-on experience and networking which opened the door for the position I have today.”